-The high reliability of the products speaks in favour of the use of igus® products in the passenger boarding bridge.
-The movements of the cables in the gangway can be guided safely with igus® e-chain systems®.
-The strokes are mostly horizontal movements in the telescope tunnels and vertical in the lifting units.
-The e-chains® have a long service life, so that high downtimes can be accounted for.
-They can be installed in a space-saving manner, so that no cables hang down and visually impair the look.
-All required energy can be supplied with e-chains®, such as power and control cables, hydraulics, pneumatics, etc.
+The high reliability of the products speaks for the use of igus products in the passenger boarding bridges.
+Cable movements in the gangway can be guided safely with our e-chain systems.
+The strokes are mostly horizontal movements in the telescope tunnels and vertical in the lifting units. e-chains are durable, so a long service life can be counted on.
+They can be installed in a space-saving manner, so that no cables hang down and visually impair the look. e-chains can be used to supply all required energy (power and control cables, hydraulics, pneumatics, etc.)

-Rotary motione-chain systems® as Reverse Bend Radius solution2
+Rotary movement e-chain systems as Reverse Bend Radius solutions2

-Cable protection in several axese-chain systems® guide and protect in three-dimensionally moving applications
+Cable protection in several axes e-chain systems provide guidance and protection in three-dimensionally moving applications

 Mandag til fredag fra 7:00 til 20:00.Lørdag fra 8:00 til 12:00.